 - ₦1,000 (stake) x 5.00 (odds) = ₦5,00 (Total Return)

-You can also tell which team is the favourite (lower odds) and which is the underdog (higher odds).
-But keep in mind that betting on underdog does not guarantee that you will get the winnings, it only reflects what you might earn back if the team wins.
-Since the underdog are more likely to lose, this is why the odds are higher for them.
+From the above example, you can also tell which team is the favourite (lower odds) and which is the underdog (higher odds).
+Since underdogs are more likely to lose, their odds are higher.
+The opposite is true for favourites.

 Important to know: Bookmakers set odds based on probability, but they also add a small margin.
-Because of this, odds do not show the exact real chance of an outcome.
+Because of this, odds do not reflect the exact probability of an outcome.

 How to Read Odds on Nigerian Betting Sites